 We tendered out the building of the MRF and awarded the contract to RDT Australia and Scarlett’s of Timaru.

-Both the ILT and the ILT Foundation along with the Community Trust pledged $250,000.00 each towards the cost of the MRF.
+Both the ILT and the ILT Foundation along with the Community Trust of Southland pledged $250,000.00 each towards the cost of the MRF.

 The contract was signed, bank loans approved, community monies received and manufacturing started.